We have a chance to open a new chapter for our community in the next election. But we will have to face two challenges to do it:

 We have to strengthen and raise Social Security benefits.
 I have traveled through nursing homes and met many seniors in our district who are struggling too hard and with too little help to make ends meet.
 Seniors on fixed incomes in our rural communities depend on this income.
 We can increase their benefits by simply eliminating an outrageous loophole that allows the wealthiest individuals to avoid paying Social Security taxes on all of their income as the rest of us do.

-Income inequality is at the heart of our problems here in America and we have to address it head on by providing better jobs and improving the jobs we do have.
+Corporate power is at the heart of our problems here in America and we have to address it head on by providing better jobs and improving the jobs we do have.
 Without a strong middle class and the promise of equal opportunity America isn’t America.
 There are a raft of policies that must be pursued to get our country back on the right track.
 They include a real pay equity law for women, raising social security benefits, passing universal health care, passing paid family medical leave, and more.

 Do you support increasing the minimum wage?